 This is what God says, so to hell with what you think, Justin.”

 The key to my joy and sanity has been the ability to say “To hell with what I think.
 What does God say?”
 And this, I believe, is a large part of what makes me willing to accept the Bible’s difficult teaching on eternal punishment.

 The Bible doesn’t always match our expectations.
 We may think that we deserve only a few short years in hell at most—if we deserve hell at all.
 If so, God says “It’s worse than you think.”
 And we may find this teaching so unbearable that we reject the Bible altogether.
 But before we do that, we should recognize what we stand to lose.
-The time may come when we feel that we’re so dirty, so defiled, and so unworthy that eternity in hell is too good for us; that the best we can hope for is that God might make us his hired servants and allow us to work off our debt for eternity.
+The time may come when you feel that you’re so dirty, so defiled, and so unworthy that eternity in hell is too good for you; that the best you can hope for is that God might make you his hired servants and allow you to work off our debt for eternity.
 But it’s then that God says, “It’s better than you think.
 I’m more merciful than you think.
 My Son’s sacrifice is worth more than you think.
 And you have more hope than you think.”

 I need that kind of hope, and I know you need it, too.